star-cuhksz/USV_Sim_docs/docs/modules/Operation/Installation.rst

 If you are ever having problems finding or using your ROS packages make sure that you have your environment properly setup.

-Install Python and the dependencies of USV Test Platform.
+Install python packages and the dependencies of USV Test Platform.

 .. code-block:: bash